Microsoft Endpoint Manager Devices: Complete MEM Tour

 VPN connectivity

 • In this option, a certificate for an always on VPN connection can be created.
-More information about the alway on VPN with CA can be found here.
+More information about the always on VPN with CA can be found the Microsoft documentation.

 Authentication context (Preview)

 • With authentication context, applications can trigger policy enforcement when a user accesses sensitive data or actions.
-How to configure this you can find here.
+How to configure this you can find this guide.

 Classic policies